PayneLab/pancancerProteinMRNA/README.md

 ## pcprutils
 Collection of useful functions to load cancers, fetch proteomic and transcriptomic data, and calculate correlations and permutation scores.<br>

+## Legacy Version Notice
+The code in this repo uses an older version of CPTAC.
+This may cause dependency issues or warnings with some packages.
+It is recomended to install in a clean environment.
+If you want to run everything from scratch, CPTAC will request from you Box authorization.
+Please contact us if you need authorization.